coolwaterair/rezet.css/README.md

 ---
 ###Table

 We provide the most basic table's bone.
-Your part is styling and customizing.
+Your part is styling, controlling, and customizing.
 ```
 <div class="table">
     <div class="row">